 NACAC frequently receives calls from adoptive parents about their adoption assistance payments.
 Usually these calls are about a payment that hasn’t been received, but sometimes they are asking about how payments can be made, especially via direct deposit.
 Below is the information we have for every state that has responded.

 For families who have problems with their payment, or wish to set up direct deposit, they should contact their Adoption Subsidy Specialist.
-If the don’t know who their Specialist is, they need to contact the subsidy office they are assigned to find out, Phoenix office is 602-771-6470 and Tucson is 520-885-8002.
+If they don’t know who their specialist is, they need to contact the subsidy office they are assigned to to find out.
+Phoenix office is 602-771-6470 and Tucson is 520-885-8002.

 Every county administers their own program.
 Families should contact the finance staff in the county that pays the adoption assistance if payment is not received.
 The schedules vary by county.
 All adoption assistance payments in Colorado are through direct deposit.